 There are four ways to wind your baby:

-- Gently stroke or pat their backs while holding them on your shoulder.
+- Gently stroke or pat their back while holding them on your shoulder.

 - Place them on your lap and gently stroke or pat their back, supporting their head with your hand under their chin.

-- Place your infant on your lap, stomach down, and rub his or her back at the same time to bring comfort and reassurance.
+- Place your baby on your lap, stomach down, and rub his or her back at the same time to bring comfort and reassurance.

-- Allowing your infant to relax in a warm bath or gently massaging their abdomen in a circular clockwise motion will provide relief while also assisting in the release of stored wind.
+- Allowing your baby to relax in a warm bath or gently massaging their abdomen in a circular clockwise motion will provide relief while also assisting in the release of trapped wind.

 Baby massage is also a great way to get rid of trapped wind.
 The wind is moved through the digestive system by massaging the stomach.
 Babies may find it challenging to deal with the trapped wind due to their immaturity.
 It's also great for getting rid of pain.
-The hormone oxytocin is released when you massage your baby, which means they don't feel the stomach pains as much as a parent's calming comforting touch does.
+The hormone oxytocin is released when you massage your baby, which means they don't feel the stomach pains as much with a parent's calming touch to comfort them.

-It not only relieves the symptoms of blocked wind in babies, but it also helps the digestive tract mature through a process known as myelination.
+It not only relieves the symptoms of trapped wind in babies, but also helps the digestive tract mature through a process known as myelination.
 It enhances your baby's brain-to-body communication, and the more you massage him or her, the better he or she will be at dealing with wind.

-The babocush is designed to help ease symptoms of trapped wind and colic.
-By positioning your baby comfortably and securely on the babocush instead of laying them onto their back after feeding and burping, you can help to soothe and settle your baby.
-Find out more about the benefits of the babocush, including colic and reflux relief as well as easing trapped wind.
+The babocush comfort cushion is designed to help ease symptoms of trapped wind and colic.
+By positioning your baby comfortably and securely on the cushion instead of laying them onto their back after feeding and burping, you can help to soothe and settle your baby.
+Find out more about the benefits of our products, including colic and reflux relief as well as easing trapped wind.

 Encourage your baby to relax

-If your baby is agitated, try to relax your baby by singing or talking.
+If your baby is unsettled, try to relax them by singing or talking.
 If you’re standing up, gently bouncing up and down at the knees can also help your baby to release wind.

 Related: Helping your baby relax and settle